How to Plan A Perfect Vacation Trip: 7 Easy Steps (+ budget tips)

 How To Plan Your Vacation In 7 Easy Steps

 - Step 1: Decide where to go

 - Step 2: Pick a time to travel

 - Step 5: Find a great place to stay

 - Step 6: Call your credit card companies

 - Step 7: Budget consciously for your trip

-Naturally, where and how you go is determined by your individual circumstances:
+Naturally, where and how you go on vacation is determined by your circumstances: